 Articles received via ILL may be placed on e-reserves; the Libraries will pay a licensing fee for such use.

-BC is guided by standard Copyright practice in interpretations of fair use for E-reserves.
+We are guided by standard Copyright practice in interpretations of fair use for E-reserves.
 The TEACH Act can be considered for use of electronic content in remote teaching, but cannot be applied for Electronic course reserves.